Mr Schwan’ morning coffee is to be served. Photo: Mattias Ek.

 Destitute children roam the streets.
 If you’re wealthy, you can sponsor new children’s hospitals and schools for children with disabilities.
 Or make sure infants born into Stockholm’s needy are weighed and given clean milk.

-Step behind the facade of the Münchenbryggeriet and experience the hard work of the brewery workers.
+Explore behind the scenes at Münchenbryggeriet (Munich Brewery) to see the challenging work of the brewery employees.
 But watch your fingers!
 Broken bottles and life-threatening machines are part of the job.
 Photo: Mattias Ek.

 Stand up for your rights